Radio Live: Breakfast

-From 5am - 6am, Rural Today is hosted by agricultural journalist Dominic George.
+From 5 am - 6 am, Rural Today is hosted by agricultural journalist Dominic George.
 The show focuses inside and outside the farm gate, featuring rural news, detailed weather reports and sport, while covering hot on-farm topics as well as some off-farm too.
 Rural Today is broadcast on Magic Talk and on Magic Music in Taranaki.

-From 6am - 9am, The AM Show hosted by Duncan Garner, Amanda Gillies and Mark Richardson, with social media guru Aziz Al-Sa’afin.
+From 6 am - 9 am, The AM Show hosted by Duncan Garner, Amanda Gillies and Mark Richardson, with social media guru Aziz Al-Sa’afin.
 The AM Show is New Zealand's second groundbreaking multi-platform breakfast show, broadcasting simultaneously on Three and online; the first was Paul Henry, hosted by the broadcaster of the same name and ran from 2015–2016.

 Daytime

-From 9am - midday Peter Williams hosts Magic Mornings, a three-hour show which invites its listeners to "discuss the news that affects you most.
+From 9 am - midday Peter Williams hosts Magic Mornings, a three-hour show which invites its listeners to "discuss the news that affects you most.
 What's happening in NZ and around the world - you'll hear it first".
 Former morning hosts during the RadioLIVE era include Michael Laws, Sean Plunket and Mark Sainsbury.

-Magic Afternoons is hosted by Sean Plunket from 12pm - 4pm (12pm - 3pm during 2019).
+Magic Afternoons was hosted by Sean Plunket from 12 pm - 4 pm (12 pm - 3 pm during 2019).
 This show allows listeners to call the free speech hotline for "no-holds barred common sense talk that you control".
 Former afternoon hosts during the RadioLIVE era include Willie Jackson, John Tamihere, Alison Mau and Wendyl Nissen.

 Drive

-Magic Drive (commonly known as The Ryan Bridge Drive Show) is hosted by Ryan Bridge from 4pm - 7pm (3pm - 6pm during 2019, followed by a live simulcast of Newshub Live at 6).
+Magic Drive (commonly known as The Ryan Bridge Drive Show) is hosted by Ryan Bridge from 4 pm - 7 pm (3 pm - 6 pm during 2019, followed by a live simulcast of Newshub Live at 6).
 With a mixture of current affairs and open-line talkback, this show sees its host, Ryan Bridge, driving the conversation home when listeners need it most, with unrivalled insight and the passion to share their truths.

 Previous drive hosts during the RadioLIVE era have included Paul Henry in 2005, 2007 and 2011, James Coleman in 2006, Bill Ralston in 2008, Maggie Barry in 2009 and 2010, Brent Impey in 2011, Duncan Garner from 2011–2016, Alison Mau from 2017–2018, and Lisa Owen in 2018.

 Early Evenings

-A daily Newshub simulcast played from 6pm nightly until 19 January 2020.
+A daily Newshub simulcast played from 6 pm nightly until 19 January 2020.

-Monday–Thursday from 7–8pm was InFocus, a deeper look at the day's top interviews and stories, hosted by former More FM newsreader Brin Rudkin.
+Monday–Thursday from 7–8 pm was InFocus, a deeper look at the day's top interviews and stories, hosted by former More FM newsreader Brin Rudkin.
 The final edition was broadcast in December 2018 during the RadioLIVE era.

-On Friday evenings during the RadioLIVE era, the Outdoors Group Fishing Show ran from 7–8pm.
+On Friday evenings during the RadioLIVE era, the Outdoors Group Fishing Show ran from 7–8 pm.

 Nights

-Magic Nights is hosted by Leah Panapa from 7pm - 11pm.
+Magic Nights is hosted by Leah Panapa from 7 pm - 11 pm.
 Time to discuss the day's events and have your say with what matters most to you.

 Previous night hosts during the RadioLIVE era have included Marcus Lush, Karyn Hay, Andrew Fagan and Mitch Harris.